Work

 Approach

-Designed to meet the Passive House standard, the sun is the primary source of heating during the winter months.
-To harness the sun, the project takes advantage of southern and western exposure.
+Designed to meet the Passive House standard, the sun is the primary heating source during winter.
+The project takes advantage of southern and western exposure to harness the sun.
 The new 3rd dwelling unit is modest in size and compact in shape, and the third floor raises the project allowing the necessary solar penetration and providing natural light throughout.

 Furthermore, the project incorporates the reconstruction of the existing 2-car garage to provide a more durable structure that includes a green roof terrace, provisioning for electric vehicle charging and storage for bicycles and a safe waste management area.

-The proposed mono-sloped roof of the addition maximizes the surface potential for future photo-voltaic panels and solar domestic water heater.
+The proposed mono-sloped roof of the addition maximizes the surface potential for future photovoltaic panels and solar domestic water heaters.
 This design approach permits three storeys of usable space below.
 The result is a structure that adheres to or exceeds the required zoning requirements while achieving ambitious sustainable goals.

-The addition design evolved from the analysis of the existing site, neighbourhood and client needs.
-An extensive investigation into neighbouring finishes was conducted in an attempt to best match the new materials with the neighbourhood context.
-A massing study was undertaken to ensure the addition works with the existing house proportions avoiding any visual dominance.
-The levels and other exterior finishes are intended to align with strong vertical elements on the existing house.
+The addition’s design evolved from analyzing the existing site, neighbourhood and client needs.
+An extensive investigation into neighbouring finishes was conducted to match the new materials with the neighbourhood context.
+A massing study was undertaken to ensure the addition works with the existing house proportions, avoiding visual dominance.
+The levels and other exterior finishes are intended to align with vertical solid elements on the current house.

-The intention is to use traditional stucco, which is commonly used in the neighbourhood, as a primary façade material, and to accent portions of the façade with vertical and horizontal siding in a matching colour or stained wood.
-The south façade includes solar shading structures to protect the interior during the summer months and allow for maximum solar gain in the winter months (a passive house principle).
-These screens will be built with complementary materials and simple louvered panels, likely a combination of metal, wood, and fabric.
+The intention is to use traditional stucco, commonly used in the neighbourhood, as a primary façade material and to accent portions of the façade with the vertical and horizontal siding in a matching colour or stained wood.
+The south façade includes solar shading structures to protect the interior during summer and allow maximum solar gain in winter (a passive house principle).
+These screens will be built with complementary materials and simple louvred panels, likely combining metal, wood, and fabric.

-For the garage, our intention is to move it back on the site towards the rear property line and rotate it to align with the property lines allowing for an upgraded amenity area.
-The finishes of the garage are intended to match the new addition, including concrete, stucco, vertical and horizontal siding.
+For the garage, we intend to move it back on the site towards the rear property line and rotate it to align with the property lines allowing for an upgraded amenity area.
+The garage finishes are intended to match the new addition, including concrete, stucco, and vertical and horizontal siding.

 Functional Description

-ARCA-VERDE has considered every detail in the Russel Avenue Passive House project with a focus on the client’s needs and family dynamic.
-The placement of functions and arrangement of space creates an economy of space but elegance when needed.
+ARCA-VERDE has considered every detail in the Russel Avenue Passive House project, focusing on the client’s needs and family dynamic.
+Placing functions and arrangement of space creates an economy of space but elegance when needed.

 Material and Design Features